Graduate school is enriching, enlightening, and (to be honest) a little brutal. We've been there. Let us help you.Get Started

-Emma is a PhD student in French Literature at Harvard.
-She holds an MA in French (Harvard), as well as a BA in French Studies and BM in Cello Performance (University of Minnesota-Twin Cities).
+Emma holds a PhD in French Literature from Harvard.
+She als holds an MA in French (Harvard), as well as a BA in French Studies and BM in Cello Performance (University of Minnesota-Twin Cities).

 Susan studied English at Rice and graduated summa cum laude.
 After serving in Teach for America, she earned her PhD in English at Harvard.
 She has held faculty positions at Wake Forest and Yale and currently lives in London.

 Paul is a PhD candidate in African and African American Studies at Harvard, where he has received multiple awards for his teaching, as well as several research fellowships, including a Fulbright-Hays fellowship.